Photo by Chris Sattlberger / age fotostock

-The Hollywood Sign may be the most famous L.A. hike to outsiders, but if you're looking for downtown views, celebrity sightings, and a typical L.A.-style glamour hike (not necessarily strenuous, but very fashionable), the three-mile Runyon Canyon loop is your best bet.
-You'll still get a great view of those giant Hollywood letters, but you'll also be able to spot the who's-who of the Hollywood Hills, plus plenty of locals on their routine pre-Sunday-brunch ritual.
-(And there are plenty of grade-A brunch spots nearby—we like the Griddle Café for a breakfast-heavy menu of pancakes.)
-The trails are dog-friendly, and dog-loving Angelenos take full advantage, so your pooch will have plenty of company if you decide to bring him along.
+The trek to the HOLLYWOOD sign may be the most famous L.A. hike to outsiders, but if you're looking for downtown views, celebrity sightings, and a typical L.A.-style glamour hike (not necessarily strenuous, but very fashionable), the 3.3-mile Runyon Canyon loop is your best bet.
+You'll still get a great view of those giant letters, but you'll also be able to spot the who's who of the Hollywood Hills, with plenty of locals out on their routine pre-Sunday-brunch ritual.
+(And there are lots of grade-A brunch spots nearby, such as the Griddle Café, if you too are in search of a pancake-heavy menu.)
+The trails are dog-friendly, and dog-loving Angelenos take full advantage, so your pooch will have no shortage of company if you decide to bring him along.

 By Sarah Purkrabek, AFAR Contributor